fbpx

 Late Purple Aster

-Wild Aster is Edible & Possibly Medicinal
+Wild Aster is Edible

 The leaves and flowers are both edible and can be used in a number of ways in the kitchen, as well as for survival.
 They can be used fresh in dishes like salads, they can be added to cooked dishes as a green, and they can also be dried for later use.

 The roots of aster have been used for centuries in Chinese medicine.
 The roots are also edible and can be added to soups and stews, in addition to being dried and used for tea.
 The tea has been used as a home remedy for coughing and wheezing.
-There are species that have been studied for this and have been shown to decrease inflammation in the lung in the lab.
+There are species that have been studied for this and have been shown to decrease inflammation in the lungs in the lab.
 More studies are needed to determine what the mechanism of action may be.

 It has also been shown in studies in the laboratory to possibly help to relieve constipation.
 Once again, the mechanism of action wasn’t clear.